Computer vs. Tablet

 |Accessories||Computers have thousands of peripherals and accessories that can be connected to them.||Most tablets offer a limited amount of accessories that usually include input devices such as a keyboard and access to some printers.|

-Most users today will have both a tablet and computer in their homes and use a tablet for browsing the Internet, reading e-mail, and other small jobs and then a computer for more complicated projects or work.
+Most users today have both a tablet and computer in their homes and use a tablet for browsing the Internet, reading e-mail, and other small jobs and then a computer for more complicated projects or work.
 If you are trying to decide between only a tablet or a computer, also consider a hybrid computer which offers the best of both a laptop and tablet.